Gluten Free Diet: Is it Harmful or Helpful?

 Incase you missed What is Gluten Part 1 - please have a read before reading this article

-Why are more People Excluding Gluten from their Diets and what Harm can it Cause?
+Why are more People Going on Gluten Free Diets and what Harm can it Cause?

 The consumption of gluten-free foods has significantly increased over the last 30 years.
 More than $15.5 billion was spent on retail sales of gluten-free foods in 2016, which is more than double the amount spent in 2011.
 The rapid increase in the popularity of a gluten-free diet (GFD) and gluten-free foods has been driven by several factors, including social and traditional media coverage, aggressive consumer-directed marketing by manufacturers and retail outlets, and reports in the medical literature and mainstream press of the clinical benefits related to gluten reduction and avoidance.
 1